On our website and in our marketing materials were often state that we build 'premium' or 'high quality' garden rooms - but what does this mean?

 Building insulation and ventilation is often misunderstood.
 Poorly installed insulation can ultimately lead to problems with moisture and ultimately rot.

-Aspen lodges always ensure our buildings have adequate floor and roof ventilation, and we always fully insulate our buildings with high quality foil backed rigid foam insulation.
+Aspen lodges always ensure our buildings have adequate floor, wall and roof ventilation and we always fully insulate our buildings with high quality foil backed rigid foam insulation.
 We also ensure vapour barriers are installed to stop warm air from within the building reaching the cold exterior and forming a dew point.

 To compliment your chosen cladding style you can choose from either engineered oak, colour foiled PVC, or coloured aluminium doors and windows.